masalinas/doc-docker-nexus/README.md

 ## STEP 13: Push the npm package

-Inside our npm repository execute this command to publish it:
+Inside our npm repository execute this command to publish the npm package:
 ```
 $ npm publish --registry=http://<MY_LOCAL_PUBLIC_OR_PRIVATE_IP>:8081/repository/gsdpi-npm/